Franz-Peter Tebartz-van Elst: Suspension and resignation

 On 21 October 2013, Tebartz-van Elst met in Rome with Pope Francis, just after Cardinal Joachim Meisner, Archbishop of Cologne, met with the Pope.
 On 23 October 2013, Pope Francis suspended Tebartz-van Elst from the exercise of his episcopal office as Bishop of Limburg because he thought Tebartz van Elst could no longer exercise his duties as bishop.
 His statement noted the recent visit of the Vatican monitor and the investigation of the diocese's finances by the German Bishops.
 The pope named Wolfgang Rösch as vicar general, with the appointment to take effect immediately.

 In January and February 2014, details of the German Bishops commission's investigation became known, including material sufficient to require an investigation by the public prosecutor, including evidence of the misuse of funds.
 The commission finalised its report on 4 March 2014.

 On 26 March 2014, Pope Francis accepted Tebartz-van Elst's resignation as Bishop of Limburg.
 The Vatican statement said that a fruitful execution of a bishop's duty could no longer be expected from Tebartz-van Elst.

 On 28 March 2014, Tebartz-van Elst met again with Pope Francis for a quarter-hour.
 Afterwards he told reporters that "with today's knowledge I realize I have made mistakes.
 Though I never intended to, I have destroyed trust."

-Tebartz-van Elst defended himself and remained unapologetic.
+Tebartz-van Elst defended himself.
 He said the vicar general was responsible for the deteriorating situation and that when he arrived he found the diocese had "an administrative situation which was ... hardly factual and disordered".
 He said he wanted to invest in high-quality construction in light of earlier problems with construction projects in the diocese.

 After obtaining the report from the German Bishops commission, the state attorney in Limburg was examining whether Tebartz van-Elst's actions constituted a criminal offence.